Neuro-inclusion at work: Why it pays to have more diverse minds

 The more organisations encourage this conversation early on in the employee journey through different means and evidence-based tools, the more people will feel confident, supported and valued at work.

-Employee confidence in disclosing neurodiversity
+Employee confidence in disclosing their neuro-differences

 In the modern world, data is everything.

-Research by Birkbeck’s Research Centre for Neurodiversity at Work looked at barriers to disclosure and found that 65% of neurodiverse employees fear discrimination from management, 55% also feared discrimination from colleagues and 40% said that there aren’t any knowledgeable staff to help (A. McDowell and N. Doyle, 2023).
+Research by Birkbeck’s Research Centre for Neurodiversity at Work looked at barriers to disclosure and found that 65% of neuro-different employees fear discrimination from management, 55% also feared discrimination from colleagues and 40% said that there aren’t any knowledgeable staff to help (A. McDowell and N. Doyle, 2023).

 However, when it comes to workplace adjustments, it becomes difficult for employers to implement support if employees aren’t willing to talk about their needs.
 The same Birkbeck research looked at barriers from the employer’s perspective as well and found that 69% of employers said that the lack of disclosure was a barrier to making adjustments.